realdah/simple-json-replay-server/README.md

 Create a json file, eg. **_example.json_** inside of **_app_mock_** folder, you can create **any layer of sub folders to hold this file**.

-Once start replay server, you can hit <http://localhost:8008/test> to see the result
+Once start replay server, you can hit <http://localhost:8008/test> to see the result.

+Please note: _you are able to config a different port number if it conflicts._

 Example: